MA in International Relations (1 year)

 Overview and credit requirements

-Students enrolled in one year Master's program in International Relations can choose between two tracks, called "New York City" and "Vienna" tracks.
+Students are enrolled in the one year Master's program in International Relations "New York City" track OR the one year Master's program in International Relations "Vienna" track.

 "New York City" track